-On December 29, 2015, the Company issued 3,000,000 flow-through shares at a price of \$0.18 per share for aggregate gross proceeds of \$540,000.
+On December 29, 2015, the Company issued, on a private placement basis, 3,000,000 flow-through shares at a price of \$0.18 per share for aggregate gross proceeds of \$540,000.
 The Company paid finders' fees of \$66,006 in cash and issued 240,000 non-transferrable share purchase finders warrants valued at \$19,302.

-The net proceeds from the foregoing placements have been used to fund the costs of the negotiation, preparation of formal documentation and closing of the property acquisitions by the Company discussed in "Exploration Activities", to fund costs related to the review and assessment of, and due diligence on, potential mineral property acquisitions (including with respect to the Li3 Transaction) and the negotiation of related formal documentation for any such acquisition(s), for property holding costs and the costs of the technical report preparation at N1/N2 required by the TSXV, and for general and administrative expenses and working capital.
+The net proceeds from the foregoing placements have been used to fund the costs of the negotiation, preparation of formal documentation and closing of the property acquisitions by the Company discussed in "Exploration Activities", to fund costs related to the review and assessment of, and due diligence on, potential mineral property acquisitions (including with respect to the Li3 Transaction) and the negotiation of related formal documentation for any such acquisition(s), for property holding costs and the costs of the preparation of NI43-101 technical reports required by the TSXV, and for general and administrative expenses and working capital.